 The HyperTexts

-Sweet Rose of Virtue: a modern English translation of "Sweit Rois of Vertew" by William Dunbar
+"Sweet Rose of Virtue": a modern English translation of "Sweit Rois of Vertew" by William Dunbar

 with an Analysis by the translator

 This is my modern English translation of "Sweet Rose of Virtue," an exquisite but bittersweet love poem in the amour courtois (courtly love) and carpe diem (seize the day) traditions.
-It was written by the early Scottish master, William Dunbar [circa 1460-1530], who has been called the Poet Laureate of the court of King James IV of Scotland.
+This amazing poem was written by the early Scottish master William Dunbar [circa 1460-1530], who has been called the Poet Laureate of the court of King James IV of Scotland.
 I chose to translate the poem to make it more accessible to readers who prefer modern English to Ye Olde Englishe and Ye Auld Scots.
 I have also included translator's notes and a synopsis and analysis for students and scholars who want to explore the poem's roots and methods of composition.
 You can also find my translation of Dunbar's most famous poem, "Lament for the Makaris ['Makers' or poets]" in the links at the bottom of this page.
-If you like Dunbar's poetry as much as I hope and expect that you will, you may also want to check out my translations of Robert Burns [1759-1796], the most famous of the Scotts-English dialect poets.
+If you like Dunbar's poetry as much as I hope and expect that you will, you may also want to check out my translations/modernizations of select poems by Robert Burns [1759-1796], the most famous of the Scotts-English dialect poets.
 Dunbar and Burns prove that the best Scottish poetry ranks with the very best poetry ever written, anywhere in the world.
 Since I have Scottish blood, that makes me pleased and proud.―Michael R. Burch

 For explanations of how he translates and why he calls his results "loose translations" and "interpretations" please click here: Michael R. Burch Translation Methods and Credits to Other Translators